 One thing you will find, though, with every arched bridge, including those built in modern times, is a keystone, or something that fills the job of a keystone.
 The keystone is that last piece that is set at the very peak of the arch and is the stone that allows the transfer of weight into a horizontal thrust, restrained by abutments on either side.
 Importantly, without a keystone, the whole shooting match will collapse.

-Bridges have always been a metaphor for getting from one place to another.
+Bridges have long been a metaphor for getting from one place to another.
 In our personal lives, these are often milestones, such as a wedding or school graduation.
 These transitions may also include getting from a difficult place to a less difficult place, such as a divorce in a marriage gone awry or finding a job after getting laid off.
-Recovering from the loss of a loved one, or a home lost in a storm, also requires some kind of bridge—once again, something to allow passage from one place in the timelines of our lives to another.
-And no bridge is possible without the help of others, be they parents footing a tuition bill or the colleagues with whom one networks in order to find a new job.
+Recovering from the loss of a loved one, or a home lost in a storm, also requires some kind of bridge–once again, something to allow passage from one place in the timelines of our lives to another.
+And rarely is a bridge possible without the help of others, be they one’s parents footing a tuition bill or the colleagues with whom one networks in order to find a new job.